juhoffma/roadshow/02-smoketest.md

 Congratulations, you are now authenticated to the OpenShift server.
 The OpenShift master includes a built-in OAuth server.
-Developers and administrators obtain OAuth access tokens to authenticate themselves to the API..
+Developers and administrators obtain OAuth access tokens to authenticate themselves to the API.
 By default your authorization token will last for 24 hours.
 There is more information about the login command and its configuration in the [OpenShift Enterprise Documentation](https://docs.openshift.com/enterprise/3.0/cli_reference/get_started_cli.html#basic-setup-and-login).

 ###**Using a project**

 Projects are a top level concept to help you organize your deployments.
 An